thinkphp/thinkphp.herokuapp.com/_posts/2021-03-21-first-program-python3.md

 user_name  ------------> 'john'

-The variable user_name allows us to access this area of the momory easily and conveniently.
+The variable user_name allows us to access this area of the memory easily and conveniently.

 It is called a variable because the value it references in memory can vary during the lifetime a the program.